Lizzie Borden: The Fall River Tragedy

-The guest room where Abby Borden was found.
+The guest room was where Abby Borden was found

-In the photo below, the tour guide replicates how Abby Borden was found lying on the floor in the guest room.
+In the photo below, the tour guide replicates the position Abby Borden was found lying on the floor in the guest room.

-The following room was where Andrew Borden was found dead on the couch.
+Andrew Borden was found dead on the couch in this room.